panosc-eu/spack-repo/readme.md

 This means that whenever a new package is added, the package should be added to the spack environment file and then the Docker image should be re-built so that the required dependencies are included.

+To speed up the initial container build process we use the [E4S Buildcache](https://e4s-project.github.io/download.html) which provides a binary mirror of some common packages.
+For the cache to be valid the configurations for the package being installed **must** be identical down to the hash, to ensure this is the case we use the same `packages.yaml` configuration as the one used by E4S (`~/.github/spack/config/packages.yaml`)

 ### GitHub Workflows